dntoll/1DV608/Assignment_2/README.md

  * The code must be deployed on a public web server
  * All mandatory test-cases should be successful for the assignment to be approved.
  * No code is copied from others
+ * Application is submitted before deadline.

 For higher grades (> E) :
  * All the requirements from approved...
- * Some or all of the volontary test-cases should be fullfilled.
+ * Some or all of the extra test-cases should be fullfilled.
  * The application is well tested even outside of the explicit tests
  * Code looks good
   * Code is well commented